On this page

 Under the label "landscaper" we are referring to gardeners, greenskeepers, lawn care specialists and horticultural workers.
-These people work in businesses or homes, indoors or outdoors.
+They can work in businesses or homes, indoors or outdoors.
+Landscapers usually work for a landscaping company, or as a municipal employee maintaining city parks.

 Some of the main duties of a landscaper are to: